-The Cobequid Pass is an essential part of the Province's highway system, providing a safe, well maintained highway that is part of the TransCanada Highway which connects Nova Scotia to the rest of Canada.
+The Cobequid Pass is an integral part of the Nova Scotia's highway system, providing a safe, well maintained highway that is part of the TransCanada Highway.

-Annual vehicle traffic volume hit its highest level ever, for the fourth consecutive year.

-2018-19 saw 3,541,000 vehicles passing through the Toll Plaza, an increase of 1% over the previous fiscal year.
+Annual vehicle traffic volume was in the 3.5 million vehicle range for the third consecutive year, with 3,515,000 vehicles passing through the Toll Plaza, a slight decrease of 0.3% over the previous fiscal year.

-In comparison to the original traffic forecast from 1997, automobile traffic is up 50%, while truck traffic is down 13%.
+In comparison to the original traffic forecast from 1997, automobile traffic is up 42%, while truck traffic is down 13%.

-In the summer of 2013, the Corporation embarked on a 5-year program to repave the entire Cobequid Pass.
-The cost of this program, which was completed in 2017/18, was \$25.3 million.
-As part of the

-Corporation's Pavement Management Program, we will embark on a 5-year micro surfacing program beginning in the summer of 2019 to maintain the newly paved highway at a high standard.
-In the fall of 2019 the Corporation will also engage WSP Canada to perform a thorough inspection of all 29 structures on the Cobequid Pass.
+In the summer of 2017, the Corporation completed a 5-year program to repave the entire Cobequid Pass.
+The cost of that program was \$25.3 million.
+Continuing with the Corporation's Pavement Management Program, we began a 5-year micro surfacing program in the summer of 2019 to maintain the newly paved highway at a high standard.
+In the Fall of 2019, the Corporation engaged WSP Canada to perform a thorough inspection of all 29 structures on the Cobequid Pass.

-This report provides a broad overview of the history and administrative structure of the Corporation, and the traffic and financial operation of the Cobequid Pass for fiscal 2018-19.
-The financial statements are in accordance with the International Financial Reporting Standards.
+This report provides a broad overview of the history and administrative structure of the Corporation, and the traffic and financial operation of the Cobequid Pass for fiscal 2019-20.
+The financial statements are presented in accordance with the International Financial Reporting Standards.
 The accompanying notes provide a thorough explanation of the financial details of the Corporation's operations.

-If you have any questions or comments regarding the Cobequid Pass or the Highway 104 Corporation, I would welcome hearing from you.
+If you have any questions or comments regarding the Cobequid Pass or the Highway 104 Corporation, I welcome hearing from you.

-Paul E. Richard, P.Eng.
+Paul E. Richard, P. Eng.